qkzk/fm/readme.md

   - [x] decompress selected file with ctrl+x
   - [x] preview

-- [ ] help should display current bindings
 - [ ] plugins
   - which language ?
   - what for ?